 In regards to a generation of years, God stated that no one would live longer than 120 years after the great flood.
 As far as I am aware some individuals have come to live very close to 120 years but not to 120.
 So does this mean that the average life span could be longer than 70-80?

-A. The Bible does not say man’s life span would be limited to 120 years, and in fact several post flood generations lived longer that that.
+The Bible does not say man’s life span would be limited to 120 years, and in fact, several post-flood generations lived longer than that.
 Genesis 11:10-32 recounts the generations from Shem to Abraham, all of whom lived substantially longer than 120 years.
 Abraham himself lived to be 175 years old (Genesis 25:7).
 The 120 year period mentioned in Genesis 6:3 was the length of the warning God gave mankind that the flood was coming to destroy them.